 These dogs are trained to make physical contact with their owners when they hear a noise.
 Depending on what the sound is, they lead them towards or away from the noise.

 If an oven timer goes off, the dog makes its presence known to the handler and leads them toward the oven.
 When a smoke alarm goes off, indicating a fire, the service dog gets the owner’s attention and brings them to safety.

-In addition to helping catch important missed sounds, service dogs also provide owners with a sense of freedom, safety and a renewed sense of self-esteem.
-Service dogs are also a great option for children with hearing loss as it can ease the frustrations that come with a hearing disability.
+In addition to helping catch important missed sounds, service dogs provide owners with a sense of freedom, safety, and a renewed sense of self-esteem.
+Service dogs are a great option for children with hearing loss.
+This is because they can ease the frustrations inherent to a hearing disability.